 You may already be investing in index funds without realizing it.
 That's because they're the most common type of investment option to select from in many 401(k) plans or with automated investment services like robo-advisors.

 Here's why index funds make sense for most investors:

 While professional investors make a living by trying to outperform the market, that strategy is difficult to successfully execute over a long time period.
 Even famed billionaire investor Warren Buffett, whose stock picks are closely followed, has said that index funds make "the most sense practically all the time."

 The past decade in particular has been an excellent time to invest in index funds.
-Since bottoming out in March 2009, the S&P 500 has surged more than 340%.
-If you'd invested $500 in an ETF that tracks this benchmark index — and reinvested your dividends, or the quarterly profit you're paid by the fund holder — your investment would be worth more than $2,700 today.
+Since bottoming out in March 2009, the S&P 500 has surged more than 370%.
+If you'd invested $500 in an ETF that tracks this benchmark index — and reinvested your dividends, or the quarterly profit you're paid by the fund holder — the total return would be more than 490% and your investment would be worth more than $2,900 today.

 Index funds pool money from a group of investors and then buy the individual stocks or other securities that make up a particular index.
 That model helps to reduce the associated costs that fund managers charge, compared to those funds where someone is actively strategizing which investments to include.